Setting Up Clay

 Most Clay members connect:

 If you have contacts in other formats—a spreadsheet, Notion, Airtable, email archives, etc.—we’re happy to import them manually to your account.
 Please send us an email, and we'll get that sorted for you.

 How to Connect Your Accounts

 During onboarding, you connected a calendar, email, and/or Twitter account.
-All our other integrations are available through the Settings page on iOS, Mac, and Web, although some can currently only be connected on certain platforms for security reasons.
+All our other integrations are available through the Settings page on iOS, Mac, Windows, and Web, although some can currently only be connected on certain platforms for security reasons.
 For specific instructions for each integration, check out our guide.

 To connect your accounts, go to

 Integrations on the right-hand side of the pop-up, scroll down to Sign In Accounts and follow the connection flow for each account you'd like to add.